Bibliography

 \startchapter[title={An Introduction To Philosophy}]

 In the notes that follow, we will focus on philosophical thought as political philosophy.
-Aristotle, the Greek philosopher who published and commented on the Constitutions of the ancient Greek cities, begins his work {Politics} with the thesis that {man is a political animal}\footnote{cite[alternative=entry][ancient philosophy::Aristotle2008]}.
+Aristotle, the Greek philosopher who published and commented on the Constitutions of the ancient Greek cities, begins his work {Politics} with the thesis that {man is a political animal}\footnote{\cite[alternative=entry][ancient philosophy::Aristote2008]}.

-Cicero, the great politician and scholarly writer, had the well-known phrase, \quotation{Socrates brought philosophy down from heaven to earth.}\footnote{\cite[alternative=entry][philosophie ancienne::cicero-tuscu2011]}, which refers to the fundamental question of philosophy's interest in {\it human things}.
+Cicero, the great politician and scholarly writer, had the well-known phrase, \quotation{Socrates brought philosophy down from heaven to earth.}\footnote{\cite[alternative=entry][ancient philosophy::cicero-tuscu2011]}, which refers to the fundamental question of philosophy's interest in {\it human things}.

 \stopchapter